Waldameer & Water World: History

+Official planning for Ravine Flyer II, a new roller coaster to replace the first Ravine Flyer in roughly the same location, began in the early 1990s, but would be plagued by years of legal battles and delays.
+In the meantime, the 1990s saw the additions of a swinging ship ride named Sea Dragon, a new Ferris wheel, a Wipeout, and an Ali Baba.
+In 1996, to celebrate Waldameer's 100th operating season, Mill Run was removed, and replaced by Thunder River, a Hopkins Rides log flume with a more compact footprint.

 In 2000, a children's coaster built by E&F Miler Industries called Ravine Flyer 3 debuted, despite the fact that Ravine Flyer II would not be completed for another 8 years.
 In 2004, a spinning coaster manufactured by Maurer AG named Steel Dragon opened.
+In 2006, the last of the legal battles regarding Ravine Flyer II was won, and the park began construction on the ride.
 For the 2007 season, Waldameer introduced XScream, a 140-foot-tall drop tower and the tallest ride in the park.

-In 2008, the highly anticipated Ravine Flyer II wooden coaster opened, leading to a 20% increase in attendance, and the busiest season in park history up to that point.
-The coaster won the Golden Ticket Award for Best New Ride of 2008.
-The 2009 season saw the extension of the midway south to coincide with the addition of a Mega Disk'O ride called Mega Vortex.
+In 2008, the highly anticipated Ravine Flyer II coaster opened, leading to a 20% increase in attendance, and the busiest season in park history up to that point.
+The coaster won Amusement Today's Golden Ticket Award for "Best New Ride of 2008".
+The 2009 season saw the extension of the midway south to coincide with the addition of a Zamperla Mega Disk'O ride called Mega Vortex.
 A modern cashless pay system using "Wally Cards" and "Wally Points" was introduced in 2010.
-A new family-oriented area called the North End opened in 2011 with three new rides: Flying Swings, SS Wally, and Wendy's Tea Party, all built by Zamperla.
+A family-oriented area called the North End opened in 2011 with three new rides: Flying Swings, SS Wally, and Wendy's Tea Party, all built by Zamperla.
 In 2012, another Zamperla ride, Happy Swing, was added to the park's Kiddieland section.
+The park also went entirely cashless in 2012.